astronomer/docs/astro/astro-support.md

 Examples:

 - There are package incompatibilities caused by a specific, complex use case.
-- You have questions about best practices for an action in Airflow or on Astronomer.
+- You have questions about best practices for an action in Airflow or on Astro.
+- You have a feature request related to Astro or Airflow.

 ### Be as descriptive as possible